UofT-DSI/deep_learning_topics/slides-resources/10-business_thinking_organization.md

 ##### **Triple Aim Framework**
 - Developed by Dr. Donald Berwick and colleagues at the Institute for Healthcare Improvement (IHI) in 2007.
-- Set of three interconnected goals aimed at improving healthcare systems and overall health/well-being of populations.
+- A set of three interconnected goals aimed at improving healthcare systems and the overall health and well-being of populations.

 ---